VasilevGleb/Fun-programms/README.md

 -- Program calculate how much money user get if %
      Ex: User has 50$ in coins and want to change it but 10% take a bank, how much money did I get?
 -- Progrsm can remeber user (but need password)

+## NoEscape:
+Is a CyclosProgram that don`t leave you go before you didn`t wrote the right symbols